alanyeung95/aer525/README.md

 ref: https://www.youtube.com/watch?v=h2YM0CDzDl4&t=458s

+## general force vectors
+general force = [F, N], where F is a 3 x 1 force vector and N is a 3 x 1 moment vector

 ## VELOCITY "PROPAGATION" FROM LINK TO LINK
 the angular velocity of link i + 1 is the same as that of link i plus a new component caused by rotational velocity at joint i + 1